 These skilled dogs provide help with tasks such as retrieving dropped items, tugging open drawers, doors, and providing emotional companionship.
 The difference between this type of placement and an assistance dog, is that this type of dog does NOT have public access and does not have legal protection as outlined by the ADA.
 Learn more about Skilled Companion Dogs.

 Please note that ICAN does NOT train:

-ICAN places dogs within a 250 mile radius of Indianapolis and placement is determined by our Client Placement Team on what dog will work best for that particular type of placement.
+ICAN places dogs within Indiana and placement is determined by our Client Placement Team on what dog will work best for that particular type of placement.
 There is a 1-3 year wait time for a dog and sometimes longer for an autism assist dog.
 ICAN charges a $75 non-refundable application fee and a one-time fee of $1600, or whatever the fee is at the time you receive your dog, then works with the client and dog team at no additional charge for the life of that partnership as new needs arise.
 Learn How to Apply.

 ICAN is the only service dog organization in Indiana that is accredited by Assistance Dogs International (ADI).